Board of directors

 Board, committee and director assessment

-The board evaluation process is organized in consultation with the board chair and the Governance & Human Resources Committee.
+The board evaluation process is organized in consultation with the Executive Chair and the Governance & Human Resources Committee.
 Typically a formal process takes place every two years (even numbered fiscal years).
 Details of the process will be designed around the needs and wishes of the board chair from time-to-time.
-In the intermittent year, an informal evaluation will take place with each director participating in a one-on-one discussion with the board chair.
+In the intermittent year, an informal evaluation will take place with each director participating in a one-on-one discussion with the Executive Chair.

 In consultation with the board chair, the Governance & Human Resources Committee will review the evaluation findings and report to the board of directors.